 Professor Flannery began by discussing the climate change, especially in Australia.
 He covered warming oceans, sea level rise, floods, bushfires and extreme weather events.
 The talk then moved on to discuss biodiversity, endangered species and how changing climates will affect wildlife and habitats.
 The conclusion was a series of suggestions that the world / Australia / politicians / the general public need to embrace if we are to conserve biodiversity as the climate changes.
 I particularly liked the point that we should hold ourselves accountable for the environment as we are for the economy.
 Many of the audience questions were centred around the final point: Flannery's assertion that we need to leave 80% of our fossil fuels in the ground as we cannot afford to deal with the carbon pollution associated with using those resources.

-I'm a biologist with interests in conservation, genetics, evolution and ecology.
+I'm a biologist with interests in genetics, ecology and conservation.